How To Get Sober From Drugs and Alcohol

 In the past, people believed that you had to “hit bottom” before you could successfully recover.
 But in recent years, research has shown this to be a myth.
 If you can find the motivating factors, you don’t need to lose everything before you recover from addiction to alcohol or drugs.

-Set Goals for Recovery
+Tips To Set Goals for Recovery

 Setting goals for your recovery will help you maintain your motivation.
 Often it can be helpful to personally identify some of your underlying values.
 Knowing what you value in life will help you set goals that are relevant and important to you.